 - Sleep apnea

 Even in cases where bedwetting has an identified cause, nutritional therapy can be quite helpful.
 For example, if your child with Ehlers-Danlos Syndrome wets the bed, working on the individual nutritional imbalances and food sensitivities can reduce both bedwetting and the symptoms of Ehlers-Danlos Syndrome itself, improving quality of life significantly.

 Food and environmental sensitivities

 Any food or environmental sensitivity can aggravate bedwetting.
 The most common food offenders are dairy and wheat.
 Along the same lines, mold and dust mites are common environmental sensitivities.
 For this reason, keeping moisture levels down and keeping the home clean is important.

 An elimination diet or a low-allergen diet will help if your child’s symptoms are aggravated by a food sensitivity.
-Key foods you may need to remove and then reintroduce include:
+Some foods that may be culprits include:

 - Refined sugars

 - Citrus fruits

 - High-oxalate foods